 More than 50% of products purchased by Stores support the Buy Ohio Program, which affords bidders a 5 percent economic preference to vendors located in Ohio and bidders from the border states of Michigan, Indiana, Kentucky, New York, and Pennsylvania.

 This program, which does not change bidding procedures, is defined by the Ohio Revised Code Section 125.11 and the Ohio Administrative Code Section 123.5 1-26.
-The Ohio State Bid Certification Form is used to determine if a bidder qualifies for the Buy Ohio Program.
+The Ohio State Bid Certification Form determines if a bidder qualifies for the Buy Ohio Program.

-As an advocate of minority business development for more than two decades, equal opportunity is a basic philosophy at The Ohio State University.
-The Stores Department supports the university's ongoing commitment to encourage business opportunities and diversity among its suppliers.
-Suppliers should make sure their vendor profile set-up with University Purchasing is up-to-date.
+An advocate of diverse-owned business development as a pillar in the B&F diversity, equity, and inclusion (DEI) strategy.
+The Stores Department supports the university's ongoing commitment to encouraging business opportunities and diversity among its suppliers.
+Suppliers should make sure their supplier profile set up with University Purchasing is up-to-date.